 The message for dog owners is that the symptoms of cognitive dysfunction typically worsen, and often pretty quickly.

 My own Cricket’s first symptom was a change in social interaction with one of her best human friends.
 At the time, we couldn’t figure out why Cricket suddenly acted afraid of her.
 We thought she had just gotten generally more anxious.
 Just as in the study, Cricket had a symptom, but I didn’t recognize it as such (and didn’t know about canine cognitive dysfunction).
 She was probably in the mild stage of dementia at that time.

 In about a year, Cricket started wandering, standing in odd places, and losing her house training.
 This corresponds with the moderate stage.
 We were lucky that she never had bad sleep disturbances.

 In her final year, Cricket had most of the problems listed in the study and was clearly in the severe stage.
 She wandered and circled, and forgot where she was going.
 She defecated freely.
 She had trouble remembering how to eat.
 She slept in odd places (see top photo).
 But she had lost the anxiety, probably through the help of the medication she was on, and did not seem stressed.
 She still had a good quality of life even when her capacities were diminished.

 Identifying the stage of a dog’s dementia can yield an idea of the possible progression of the disease.
 But remember, every symptom that could be canine cognitive dysfunction could also be something else.
 So, if your dog has not been diagnosed but you think she might have the disease, you need to speak to your vet.

 You can’t diagnose your own dog.
-But here is a printable symptom checklist.
-You can print it, fill it out, and take to your veterinarian if you are worried that your dog may have dementia.
+But you can observe her and gather information for your vet.
+Here is a printable symptom checklist.
+You can fill it out, print it, and take to your veterinarian if you are worried that your dog may have dementia.